Skip to Content

 schemaOutDir = '.vovk-schema'

-The directory where the schema is going to be generated.
+The directory where the schema will be generated.
 Defaults to .vovk-schema.

 rootEntry = 'api'

 The root entry point for the API routes.
-By default it’s api, meaning that the API routes will be served from /api path and the segments (route.ts files) are located in the ./src/app/api folder (src/ dir is optional).
+By default, it’s api, meaning that the API routes will be served from the /api path and the segments (route.ts files) are located in the ./src/app/api folder (the src/ directory is optional).
 If you want to serve the API from the root of the domain, set it to an empty string ''.
-In this case the segments will be located in the ./src/app folder.
+In this case, the segments will be located in the ./src/app folder.

 rootSegmentModulesDirName = ''